 \section{Introduction}

 The definition of something is a statement that allows us to recognize it when we see it.
-For example, it can be the statement of all the characteristics of that thing.
+For~example, it can be a statement of all the characteristics of that thing.
 Or, it can be the statement that this thing is the name given to a category of elements already defined.
-Of course, this supposes that the list of all elements in this category is known, otherwise we would be unable to recognize every time an element as belonging to this category.
+Of~course, this supposes that the list of all elements in this category is known; otherwise, we would be unable to reliably recognize something as belonging to this category.

 For energy, there is no such definition, neither of the first type nor of the second.
-This is why \myquote{in physics today, we have no knowledge of what energy is} (R. Feynmann\,\cite{Feynmann_Energy}).
-And this is not a joke; Feynman develops the idea over more than one page.
+This is why \myquote{in physics today, we have no knowledge of what energy is} (R. Feynmann~\cite{Feynmann_Energy}).
+And~this is not a joke; Feynman develops the idea over more than one~page.

-As a working definition, one can say that \myquote{in the everyday world outside of the formal language of physics, energy is the ability to do anything...
-Insofar as “does” means “produces a change in what was before”, energy is philosophically the determinant of all observable change}(E. Hecht)\,\cite{Hecht2007}).
-With this qualitative definition, there is no doubt that knowledge and information would be \textit{a priori} forms of energy.
-An example is given by Maxwell\,\cite{Maxwell_1872}: an intelligent being (a demon) produces mechanical work from the information they get about a device.
-If energy cannot come from nowhere according to the principle of conservation, we see that, \textit{a posteriori} as well, information is energy.
+As a working definition, one can say that \myquote{in the everyday world outside of the formal language of physics, energy is the ability to do anything… Insofar as “does” means “produces a change in what was before”, energy is philosophically the determinant of all observable change} (E. Hecht)~\cite{Hecht2007}).
+With this qualitative definition, there is no doubt that knowledge and information are {{a priori}} forms of energy.
+An example is provided by Maxwell~\cite{Maxwell_1872}: an intelligent being (a demon) produces mechanical work from the information they obtain about a device.
+If energy cannot come from nowhere, according to the principle of conservation, we see that, {{a posteriori}} as well, information is~energy.

-How to be quantitative about information and its conversion into unit of energy?
-The solution was given by Shannon's information theory\,\cite{Shannon_1948} which, by the intermediate of Gibbs statistical mechanics\,\cite{Gibbs_1902}, allowed us to identify the entropy of a system as the uncertainty we have about it.
-Hence the Brillouin's law of information\,\cite{Brillouin1953, Brillouin_1956_book}: decreasing the uncertainty by acquiring information has a minimum energy cost equal to that of the corresponding decrease in entropy.
+How to be quantitative about information and its conversion into units of energy?
+The solution was provided by Shannon's information theory~\cite{Shannon_1948}, which, through~the intermediary of Gibbs statistical mechanics~\cite{Gibbs_1902}, allowed us to identify the entropy of a system as the uncertainty we have about it.
+Hence, Brillouin's law of information~\cite{Brillouin1953, Brillouin_1956_book}: decreasing uncertainty by acquiring information has a minimum energy cost equal to that of the corresponding decrease in~entropy.